 1. Online Marketing

-Whether you are working for yourself, or on behalf of an organisation, online marketing can be a very easy job to do from home.
-Why? with access to a good quality laptop, whether it’s performing lead generation, social media marketing or email marketing, you have everything you need to carry out the job.
+Whether you are working for yourself, or on behalf of an organization, online marketing can be a very easy job to do from home.
+Why? with access to a good quality laptop, whether it’s performing lead generation, social media marketing, or email marketing, you have everything you need to carry out the job.
 If you need to contact your client or work colleagues, you can simply Skype them to get in touch.

 2. Freelance Writing

 Freelance writing is another popular remote job that many people like to do.
 This is again an easy job to do considering you have a constant workflow and a good laptop, you can work from wherever you please.
 Many freelancers actually start out working remotely and then may decide to apply to a larger organization in the future.

 If you are more creative and enjoy designing, then perhaps web design is your thing.
 In fact, many people choose to work as freelance web designers as it is just a lot simpler to work from home when all you require is good software and a laptop.

 The more expert web designers, who are earning big bucks, may eventually decide to rent an office space to work from.
 However, if you are comfortable working remotely, whether at home or any other location, then web designing is a job that allows you the freedom to do so.

 4. Social Media Management

 The 4th and final job which is popular to do remotely is social media management.
 Again, this is a position that mainly requires someone managing online social profiles and pages, and for this reason, it can be done remotely with no office required.

 Social media management can be quite rewarding, and more and more organizations are outsourcing their social media managers as they can often be a much cheaper alternative than having a full-time employee in-house working on social media.